Which x-ray apron style is right for you?

 Full Wrap Aprons

-Full wrap aprons are available in several styles including full overwrap, special procedure, and tabard styles while providing maximum protection.
+Full wrap aprons are available in several styles including full overwrap, quick release, and tabard styles while providing maximum protection.
 Full overwrap aprons provide lumbar support which reduces fatigue and upper back stress during long procedures.
 Vest/skirt aprons create maximum weight distribution between the shoulders and hips which eliminates stress on the upper and lower back.

 Full Overwrap Protection

-The full overwrap aprons are secured via velcro straps and provides maximum radiation protection which reduces back fatigue during long procedures.
+The full overwrap aprons are secured via hook-and-loop straps and provides maximum radiation protection which reduces back fatigue during long procedures.

 Vest/skirt aprons provide greater flexibility to the wearer with regard to sitting, bending, or stooping.
 The skirt is designed for complete overlap to provide maximum protection.
 Many of the vest/skirt sizes can be mixed to provide maximum comfort and fit.

 The quick-drop apron style is designed to be worn over the scrub suit and under the O.R. gown for quick removal without breaking the sterile field after x-ray procedures are completed.
 The quick-drop style aprons do not have arm holes and require assistance from a second party when putting it on or removing the apron.
 Quick-drop aprons are available with velcro criss-cross back flaps that assure easy removal.
-The Xenolite O.R.
-Quick-Drop Apron allows for freedom of movement, maximum flexibility, and optimal comfort.
+The Plain Back – Quick Drop Apron allows for freedom of movement, maximum flexibility, and optimal comfort.

 Now that we have reviewed the various benefits of the core materials used in x-ray aprons, the different types of protection, and highlighted some of the main benefits of the different types of apron styles, you should be able to choose the right x-ray apron for your specific needs.
 If you have any additional questions, feel free to leave a comment below or contact us via live chat on our e-commerce site during normal business hours (M-F 9-5 EST).